Kirk: A disintegration machine.

 - The anthology horror comic Creepy Magazine includes "The Silver Stallion Conspiracy", about a vast conspiracy of famous but supposedly dead political, military, business, and criminal leaders which rules the world from behind the scenes, using cloning technology to fake their own deaths, and the disintegration chamber to execute traitors from within their ranks.

-- Doctor Doom has these in his castle in Latveria, which he uses to execute anyone who violates Doom's law or irritates their liege.
+- Fantastic Four: Doctor Doom has these in his castle in Latveria, which he uses to execute anyone who violates Doom's law or irritates their liege.
 A throwaway line mentions these actually replaced the iron maiden that formerly did the same job for Doom's predecessors.

 - The Go Bots comic book features the "GoBot De-Materializer" (which was one of the features of the "GoBot Command Center" playset), which is shown explictly being used to "disintegrate" enemy robots.
 Although it turns out it's really a time machine.

 - A one-page comic by Chantel Montellier in Heavy Metal features industrial workers being told their factory is being shut down, and that they should therefore now "proceed to the disintegration chamber".

 - Nemesis the Warlock: When Torquemada took back control over Termight following his absence, he promised to give aliens residing on Earth the option to return to their home planets by teleportation for plausible deniability, but actually lured them into "vaporisation vats".
 Some of his own followers even continued to believe that these aliens were really Released to Elsewhere.

 - The Punisher 2099: Jake Gallows has a "Molecular Disintegrator chair" he uses to execute criminals.